PamDeTerra/odin-recipes/README.md

 # recipes-website
-The Odin Project's first project assignment, create a site about recipes Inside contains the complete recipe to make the Krabby Patty, including the secret ingredient
+The Odin Project's first project assignment
+A pet project HTML website about three fictional recipes The Krabby Patty, Special Sentient Sandwich and Naruto Ramen

 <!-- Upon completion, I hope to have demonstrated the bare basic understanding of utilising Git, GitHub, the command line, and Visual Studio Code. -->